 The most usual way forward is for them to stay on at school or go to college and take either A levels or BTECs.
-This usually works well for students that enjoy being in the classroom.
-However, if your child learns more easily through practical experience (rather than in theory), they might achieve better results and be happier by taking a different route towards a career.
+This works well for students that enjoy being in the classroom.
+However, if your child learns more easily through practical experience, they might achieve better results and be happier by taking T Levels or an apprenticeship.

 Don't rule out an option because it's not one you know.
-We'll outline all their choices in this guide.
+In this guide, we'll explain: